mwbowers/mwbowers.github.io/concepts/background/background-overview.md

 title: Legacy Application Background
 ---

-In the context of ASNA Monarch Core Framework, **Legacy Applications**  are those that:
+In the context of ASNA Monarch Base, **Legacy Applications**  are those that:

 1. Are *existing* Applications that Withstood the test of time.
 2. Are *crucial* to existing Business processes.